 Zozobra Newbie?
 Get ready for Santa Fe’s hottest party!
 One of New Mexico’s most enduring icons, Zozobra was created in 1924 by legendary artist Will Shuster and is now set ablaze annually by the Santa Fe Kiwanis Club.
-The 97th Burning of Zozobra will take place on Friday, September 3, 2021, Labor Day weekend, and it's the best way to shake off the gloom of a these truly unprecedented times.
+The Next Burning of Zozobra takes place on the Friday before Labor Day, Friday, September 03, 2021 and it’s the best way to shake off the gloom of a these truly unprecedented times.

 Who is Zozobra?

 One of New Mexico’s most historic traditions, the Burning of Zozobra showcases the Original Burning Man, predating the Black Rock newcomer by 60 years.
 Will Shuster’s creation originated as a homely 6-foot effigy made to entertain friends and family, and over the decades has morphed into a towering 50-footer, one of the world’s tallest fully functioning marionettes.
 His bones of wood and wire shrouded in endless yards of cotton cloth, Zozobra is stuffed with an absolute mountain of shredded paper.
 Tucked inside his enormous body are slips of paper inscribed with a year’s worth of gloomy thoughts and disappointments, destined to go up in smoke when he is set alight in a fiery extravaganza culminating in the city’s finest fireworks display.